-The tokay gecko's breeding season lasts about four to six months.
-The male uses a call, which can be heard several meters away, to attract a mate.
+Their breeding season lasts about four to six months.
+Males use a call, which can be heard several meters away, to attract a mate.
 This loud "to-kay" sound is repeated multiple times in a crescendo and is the origin of this gecko's common name.

 During the breeding season, tokay geckos release a liquid from the femoral pores located on their upper hind legs.
 This secretion is thought to attract a mate or to make copulation easier.
 Males mate frequently with females, often grasping them with their mouths.

 Mating takes place every month, allowing females to repeatedly lay eggs throughout the breeding season.
 When the female finds a laying site, she affixes her hard-shelled eggs to a solid foundation where they are guarded by both parents until they hatch.
-The eggs are oval-shaped and can be anywhere from 3 millimeters to 45 millimeters.
+The eggs are oval-shaped and range from 3-45 millimeters long.

-Hatchlings are 2 to 3 inches (5 to 7.5 centimeters) long.
+Hatchlings are 2-3 inches (5-7.5 centimeters) long.
 Upon hatching, they eat their outer covering of skin.
 They reach sexually maturity after about one year.
 Hatchlings are aggressive and will readily bite, just like their parents.

 Tokay geckos have some protections in different countries throughout their range.
 While considered common in Cambodia and Thailand, the Chinese Red Data Book lists tokay geckos as an endangered species due to the over-harvesting of wild animals for use in traditional medicine and as pets.
 Likewise, Vietnam's Red Data Book lists them as a threatened species.